Chebyshev's bias for Fermat curves of prime degree

 In recent years, it has become clear that the problems of Chebyshev's type are related to the Deep Riemann Hypothesis (DRH), announced by Kurokawa in his Japanese books \cite{Kur12, Kur13}.
-Roughly speaking, the Deep Riemann Hypothesis states that the normalized partial Euler product of an $L$-function converges on the critical line $\Re(s)=1/2$; see \S 2 for more precise.
+Roughly speaking, the Deep Riemann Hypothesis states that the normalized partial Euler product of an $L$-function converges on the critical line $\Re(s)=1/2$; see \S 2 for more details.
 To analyze Chebyshev's bias, Aoki and Koyama \cite{AK23} considered the weighted counting function where $s\geq 0$.
 Clearly, it coincides with $\pi(x; n, a)$ if $s=0$.
 Since the smaller rational prime $p$ permits a higher contribution to $\pi_s(x; n, a)$ as long as we fix $s>0$, the function $\pi_s(x; n, a)$ is useful in the study of prime number races.
-Aoki and Koyama proved in \cite{AK23} that when $s=1/2$, a part of DRH is equivalent to the asymptotic formula
+Aoki and Koyama proved in \cite{AK23} that when $s=1/2$, part of DRH is equivalent to the asymptotic formula

 for some constant $c$ (see Example \ref{exAK}).